neurosnap/starfx/docs/posts/react.md

 ## `useLoader`

-This selector will accept an action creator or action and return the loader associated with it.
+Will accept an action creator or action and return the loader associated with it.

 ```tsx
 import { useLoader } from "starfx/react";